Riminder/hrflow-connectors/DOCUMENTATION.md

     ),
 )
 ```

-_`Warehouse` has also a `data_schema` attribute that can receive a [pydantic](https://pydantic-docs.helpmanual.io/) schema.
+> _`Warehouse` has also a `data_schema` attribute that can receive a [pydantic](https://pydantic-docs.helpmanual.io/) schema.
 This is for use cases where your warehouse stores data with a specific schema.
 We didn't use it here because any valid JSON can be read or written using `LocalJSONWarehouse`._

+> ❗️ `data_type` expects one of the `DataType` enumeration members which are `job`, `profile` or `other`.
+Since _jobs_ and _profiles_ are quite common in the HR space they have dedicated members.
+This makes it easy to reason about warehouses on the HrFlow.ai plateform.
+For all other cases use `DataType.other`.

 </br>
 <details>